learning-unlimited/ESP-Website/docs/dev/themes.rst

 colors, distances and strings that correspond directly to the stylesheet.
-Saved customizations still use the historical ``.less`` ``@name: value;`` file format under ``public/media/theme_editor/themes/`` by default — that storage format is intentional and unchanged even though compilation is SCSS-only.
+Saved customizations still use the historical ``.less`` ``@name: value;`` file format under ``public/media/theme_editor/themes/`` by default — that storage format is intentional and unchanged even though compilation uses SCSS.

 In contrast, "setup" refers to potentially more structured information that can be used by template logic; it does not only affect the styling of the